jamesplease/redux-resource/docs/extras/included-resources-plugin.md

       }
     },

-    // And down here we pass comments as an Array.
-Either works!
+    // Notice here that comments is an Array.
+This format works, too.
     comments: [
       {
         id: 23,